Skip to content

 Does each customer get a private OpenClaw runtime?

 Each order creates one single-tenant OpenClaw instance record.
-Workflow state, access credentials, and lifecycle records are not shared across customers; production runtime wiring remains a separate launch dependency.
+Workflow state, access credentials, and lifecycle records are not shared across customers; live runtime wiring remains a separate launch dependency.

 Can I suspend and resume the automation engine?

 Yes.
 Suspension moves the instance record to the suspended state, and resume records an explicit lifecycle transition back to active.
-In the current boundary these are operator-recorded actions, not proof of production runtime mutation.
+In the current boundary these are API-requested operator actions that feed bounded launch evidence.

 Is the runtime access URL for production use?